Adelost/historical-pattern-index/README.md

 It's the Second Congo War (1998-2003).
 Most people have never heard of it.

 Why?
 Because narrative often overrides numbers.
-This project indexes the silent catastrophes behind the official stories — and tracks the warning signs that repeat.
+This project indexes the silent catastrophes behind the official stories, and tracks the warning signs that repeat.

 ---